Joe Brewin raids the archives for the greatest Manc match-ups – featuring irate Irishmen and lots (and lots) of goals

 As for the game (as if you’re interested), Teddy Sheringham’s second-half penalty was cancelled out by a late Steve Howey equaliser.

-Cantona equalised on 78 minutes when he converted Giggs’ typically exquisite through ball and, with just three minutes left on the clock, a young Keane smashed home the winner in his first Manchester derby.
+Cantona equalised on 78 minutes when he converted from Giggs’s typically exquisite pass and, with just three minutes left on the clock, a young Keane smashed home the winner in his first Manchester derby.

 Fergie’s men were formidable at this point – this was their 19th win in 22 league games.
 They’d go on to win their second title under the Scot and capped a fine season with the FA Cup.
 City finished 16th, just three points above the relegation zone.